doobybooby/HowToNodeJs/Notes.md

 * Token '\w' - matches all the words // has negation '\W'
 * Token '\s' - matches all the white space // has negation '\S'
 * Token '\w{x,y}' - x = minium chars in the word, y = maximum chars in the word
+* Token '^' - match at the beginning of the statement
+* Token '$' - match at the end of the statement

 ```Node.js
 //Text we are going to use for the example